LoganNegley/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+    React JS is a Javascript library created by Facebook for building UI.
+It updates data(state) only when it changes and only the one that changes, there for making it more effecient with larger apps and updating info when needed.

 - [ ] What does it mean to _think_ in react?
+    Looking at an app and breaking it down into different parts or components.
 - [ ] Describe state.
+    State is where data is stored that you want to change in a component.
+When state changes the component re-renders.
 - [ ] Describe props.
+    Props are arguments passed into React components.
+Much like parameters are passed in functions in JS.
 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+    A side effect is anything that effects something outside of the scope of the function.
+Using it inside of the components function gives us access to state and props.
 ## Project Set Up

 Follow these steps to set up and work on your project: